 Each segment requires some background music, which I have made available individually after each segment.
 As of this writing (Feb/2018) total viewing time for these videos through Part IV is 1:13.

-MT RUTH/STEAMBOAT PROW
+PART I: MT RUTH/STEAMBOAT PROW

 The first segment produced is Mt.
 Ruth/Steamboat Prow, filmed in June/July 2014 and September 2015.
 Mt.
 Ruth (8690') can be accessed via cross country, paralleling the White River on the left and gaining the ridge that leads to the summit and on to Steamboat Prow (9705').
 The route then descends a climbers trail to Glacier Basin, positioning one to continue on to 3rd Burroughs and the Elysian Fields segment (CCW) or Goat Island Mountain/Banshee (CW).

-GOAT ISLAND MOUNTAIN/BANSHEE
+PART II: GOAT ISLAND MOUNTAIN/BANSHEE

 Keeping to the North East side of the Park, this segment covers the wide expansive views from Goat Island Mountain (7288'), then continues on through Summerland, departing the Wonderland at Panhandle Gap (6755') and ascending the gentle meadowed slopes to Banshee Peak (7400').
 These videos were captured in August 2014 and July 2015.

 The next two videos are the segment covering the Burroughs Mountains to the Elysian Fields (via the Northern Loop Trail), transiting to Moraine Park and intercepting the Wonderland below Mystic Pass.
 This first video supplements the segment by showing a time lapse of the off trail portion from Windy Gap to Crescent Gap, where one can access the interior encompassing the Elysian Fields, Vernal Park and Moraine Park.
 If exiting via Moraine Park, one is positioned to explore Curtis Ridge.
 These videos were captured in August 2010 and 2015.